 The following groups offer support for parents of addicts.

-- Addict's Mom is a support group for mothers of addicts and also sponsors other group including Addict's Dad for fathers and Addict for the person with the addiction.
+- Addict's Mom is a support group for mothers of addicts and also sponsors other groups including Addict's Dad for fathers and Addict for the person with the addiction.

 - Nar-Anon Family Groups offers 12-Step programs for families and friends of addicts.